-$^{^{23}}$ Indeed, the variance inflation factor associated with DIFFUV is 11.48.
+24Indeed, the variance inflation factor associated with DIFFUV is 11.48.
 Moreover, if we exclude income per capita, which is insignificant, DIFFUV turns significant with a p-value of 0.099.

-$^{^{24}}$ In the opposite case (i.e., when immigrants from low UV-R regions enter high UV-R regions) it is perhaps not clear what the end result would be in terms of health.
+25In the opposite case (i.e., when immigrants from low UV-R regions enter high UV-R regions) it is perhaps not clear what the end result would be in terms of health.
 The low pigmented settlers would likely experience higher social status than in their homeland, but their presence would almost surely affect stress levels (and status concerns) in the colonized native population.
 As a result, it is not obvious that the "staus channel" should give rise to a monotonic link between DIFFUV and health outcomes.

-being a serious allergic reaction (often caused by food), which is rapid in onset and may even cause death.
+Specifically, in this section we utilize the link between vitamin D deficiency and anaphylaxis; the latter being a serious allergic reaction (often caused by food), which is rapid in onset and may even cause death.
 A growing body of evidence suggests that vitamin D deficiency is an important cause of anaphylaxis (Mullins and Camargo 2012).
 Laboratory evidence, for instance, suggests several mechanisms through which vitamin D affects allergic reactions in general and anaphylaxis in particular (Camargo et al. 2007).
 Studies also show a clear relationship between season of birth (fall and winter, the least sunny months) and food allergy prevalence (Sharief et al., 2011).
 A large US survey shows higher rates of food sensitization in infants born to mothers with low vitamin D intake during pregnancy (Nwaru et al. 2010).
 Finally, several studies document that epinephrine (a medicine used for life-threatening allergic reactions) autoinjector prescription rates vary with latitude (proxy for exposure to sunlight) in Australia, the UK, and the US (see Peroni and Noner 2013).

 Accordingly, we propose to employ epinephrine autoinjector prescription rates (EAPR) as a crude proxy for actual vitamin D deficiency across US states.
-The questions we then are able to pose are the following: Does DIFFUV predict EAPR?; Does EAPR correlate with life expectancy once we omit DIFFUV?
+The questions we are then able to pose are the following: Does DIFFUV predict EAPR?; Does EAPR correlate with life expectancy once we omit DIFFUV?
 Naturally, if both answers are in the affirmative then this provides further support of the interpretation of our main findings.